Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Experimental Results

-\paragraph{Comparisons on LVIS.}\quad In \tabref{tab:ovd_lvis}, we report the comparison with existing methods on the challenging LVIS benchmark.
+\paragraph{LVIS Benchmark.}\quad In~\tabref{tab:ovd_lvis}, we report the comparison with existing methods on the challenging LVIS benchmark.
 The `frequent' and `common' classes of the dataset belong to the base categories C$_B$, and the `rare' classes are the novel categories C$_N$.
-The primary benchmark metric is the mask AP on rare classes (mask AP$_r$).
-The best \ours model achieves the performance of 38.4 mask AP$_r$, which significantly outperforms the current state-of-the-art approaches RO-ViT and CFM-ViT with the same ViT-L backbone by +6.3 and +4.5 points using the same pretraining data~\citep{align}.
-We achieve 40.4 mask AP$_r$ when we replace the ALIGN~\citep{align} with DataComp-1B~\citep{gadre2023datacomp}.
-With the smaller ViT-B backbone, \ours maintains a healthy margin of around +4 AP$_r$ above existing approaches based on ViT-B.
+The primary metric is the mask AP on rare classes (mask AP$_r$).
+The \ours model achieves the performance of 37.6 mask AP$_r$, which significantly outperforms the state-of-the-art approach RO-ViT~\cite{rovit} with the same ViT-L backbone by +5.1 points using the same pretraining data LAION-2B~\cite{schuhmann2021laion}.
+We also outperform the state-of-the-art CFM-ViT~\cite{kim2023contrastive} by +3.6 points.
+Our best performance sets a new state-of-the-art 40.9 mask AP$_r$ when using DataComp-1B~\cite{gadre2023datacomp} in pretraining.
+With the ViT-B backbone, \ours maintains a healthy margin of around +2.5 AP$_r$ above existing ViT-B based approaches.

-In addition, we present system-level comparisons in the unconstrained setting of ~\cite{minderer2022simple} where additional non-LVIS$_{rare}$ object annotations \eg Objects365~\citep{objects365} can be used in detection training (denoted by $\mathsection$ in \tabref{tab:ovd_lvis}), and report the box AP$_r$ metric.
-In this setting, we additionally pretrain the detector on Objects365 annotations with LVIS$_{rare}$ categories filtered out.
-Then, we conduct the same LVIS$_{base}$ training in the standard setting.
-The additional Objects365 annotations provide a significant boost to \ours and yields the state-of-the-art 45.8 box AP$_r$, +12.5 AP$_r$ over the state of the art in this setting.

-\paragraph{Comparisons on COCO.}\quad We present the comparisons on COCO benchmark in \tabref{tab:ovd_coco}.
+\paragraph{COCO Benchmark.}\quad We present the comparison on COCO benchmark in \tabref{tab:ovd_coco}.
 The main metric is AP50 of novel categories (novel AP).
-Our model demonstrates a very competitive result 40.8 novel AP without using pseudo labeling~\citep{feng2022promptdet, huynh2022open,zhao2022exploiting,zhong2021regionclip}, weak supervision~\citep{zhou2022detecting}, or externally trained detector modules~\citep{rasheed2022bridging, wu2023aligning}.
-Among the ViT-based methods, \ours outperforms RO-ViT~\citep{rovit} and CFM-ViT~\citep{kim2023contrastive} by a clear margin of +7.2 and +6.1 points, respectively.
-In the unconstrained setting, we observe that training on additional box labels of~\cite{objects365} before the COCO$_{base}$ training further improves \ours to 46.1 novel AP, surpassing all existing works that use external box annotations.
-The Objects365 annotations are deduplicated against all 80 COCO categories.
+Without using pseudo labeling~\cite{feng2022promptdet, huynh2022open,zhao2022exploiting,zhong2021regionclip}, weak supervision~\cite{zhou2022detecting}, or externally trained detector modules~\cite{rasheed2022bridging, wu2023aligning}, our model demonstrates competitive results of 39.6 novel AP with LAION-2B and 40.2 with DataComp-1B.
+Among the ViT-based methods, \ours outperforms recent works RO-ViT~\cite{rovit} and CFM-ViT~\cite{kim2023contrastive} by a clear margin of +6.3 and +5.3 points, respectively.